honewatson/Aura.Sql/README-PDO.md

 `ExtendedPdo` comes with `fetch*()` methods to reduce boilerplate code.
-Instead of issuing prepare(), a series of bindValue() calls, execute(), and then fetch*() on a PDOStatement, you can bind values and fetch results in one call.
+Instead of issuing prepare(), a series of bindValue() calls, execute(), and then fetch*() on a `PDOStatement`, you can bind values and fetch results in one call.

 ```php
 <?php